jontelang/www.jontelang.com/guide/chapter1/000-intro.markdown

 newsection: true
 ---

-This guide is targeted towards iOS 6 and I currently do not have access (and somewhat, time) to any iOS 7 re-writes.
-I will be a very happy man if you, anyone who follows this guide, will contribute to this guide.
-You can find some ways to contribute on the [Contact & contribute](Contact-&-contribute.html) page.
-Thanks!
-Here are some information (I've not read it yet) regarding some differences when going from iOS 6 to iOS 7. [http://iphonedevwiki.net/index.php/Updating_extensions_for_iOS_7](http://iphonedevwiki.net/index.php/Updating_extensions_for_iOS_7)

-This guide is also targed towards "beginners" and more detailed/techincal information you will find on the [iphonedevwiki](http://iphonedevwiki.net/).

-#### What this guide IS and what it IS NOT
+> This guide is currently being updated/rewritten for iOS7 etc. and may not be 100% perfect at the moment.

 This is a guide written from my perspective.
 I am writing this as a way to kick-start you into development.
-It is HIGHLY recommended that you continue to read more material such as the dev-wiki, the intermediate/advanced sections and so on.
+It is HIGHLY recommended that you continue to read more material such as the [iphone dev wiki](http://iphonedevwiki.net/)., the intermediate/advanced sections and so on.
 You should most definitely read the [best practices](http://www.google.se/) also.

 #### Who is this for